SWAN KEEPING TERMS

 Lamellae – The Serrated Edge along the Bill/Beak is called the Lamellae.

-This aids straining water as the Swans eat Watery Foods.
+This Aids Straining Water as the Swans Eat Watery Foods.

 Plumage – The Feathers

-A Mute Swan has over 25,000 Feathers to be replaced Annually.
+A Mute Swan has over 25,000 Feathers to be Replaced Annually.

-They moult every year during the Summer months.
+They Moult every Year during the Summer Months.

-The Pens moult during late June and
+The Pens Moult during late June and the Cobs Moult during July.

-For a short time the Swans will look a bit “Shabby.”
+For a Short Time the Swans will look a bit “Shabby.”

-During this time they are unable to fly.
+During this time they are Unable to Fly.

-Molt – Moult For Swans: Moulting is the Periodic Replacement
+Molt – Moult For Swans: Moulting is the Periodic Replacement of their Plumage

 Shabby or Shaggy… Same Stage..
+Shaggy Moulting

-The Stage after the Large Wing Feathers have fallen out.
+The Stage after the Large Wing Feathers have Fallen Out.

 The Swans look “Shaggy” when they hold their Wings in Display.

-Blood Feathers – The Stage of New Growth of the larger Feathers when there are Blood Vessels in the Feather Shaft.
+Blood Feathers – The Stage of New Growth of the Larger Feathers

 Especially, the Tail and Wing Flight Feathers.

-These Blood Vessel in the Feather Shaft will atrophy over time.
+These Blood Vessel in the Feather Shaft will Atrophy over Time.

-moisten the Eye while also keeping visibility.
+and to Moisten the Eye while also Allowing Visibility.

-These translucent Eye Lids protect a Swan’s Eyes while they are looking under Water.
+These Translucent Eye Lids Protect a Swan’s Eyes while they are Looking under Water.

 Socialized – Frequent Interaction with Friendly People.